Plenty Gorge Park upgrades

-Works will also include the construction of five new lookouts offering expansive views across the parkland, two new bridges providing additional river-crossing access, and the existing pipe bridge at Maroondah will also be refurbished.
+Works will also include the construction of five new lookouts offering expansive views across the parkland, two new bridges providing additional river-crossing access, and the existing Maroondah Aqueduct Pipe Bridge will also be refurbished.

 Hawkstowe Picnic Area upgrades

-The project includes plans to upgrade Hawkstowe Picnic Area with an accessible toilet, a new playscape, improved entrance and better connection between the Hawkstowe carpark and Le Page Homestead.
+The project includes plans to upgrade Hawkstowe Picnic Area with an accessible toilet, new play spaces, improved entrance and better connection between the Hawkstowe carpark and Le Page Homestead.

 Nioka Bush Camp improvements

 The project will also include upgrades to uplift facilities at Nioka Bush Camp.